grymmjack/qbjs-vscode-template/README.md

 4. Copy contents of `index.bas` into editor

+### Supported OSes:
+- Windows
+- MacOS

 ### If you don't have qb2js for your platform...
 1. Clone the qbjs repo (https://github.com/boxgaming/qbjs)
 2. Compile tools/qb2js.bas
 3. Copy the qb2js binary from tools/qb2js into root of project
 4. Modify tasks.json to use qb2js platform command

-> In the future I will include separate tasks depending on the OS.
+> In the future I will include separate commands depending on the OS.